-- The IP router takes care of routing data on IP connections between the interfaces from LAN and WAN. - The firewall (with the services "Intrusion Detection", "Denial of Service" and "Quality of Service") encloses the IP router like a shield.
-All connections via the IP router automatically flow through the firewall as well. - LANCOM devices provide either a separate LAN interface or an integrated switch with multiple LAN interfaces as interfaces to the LAN.
+- ▶ The IP router takes care of routing data on IP connections between the interfaces from LAN and WAN. - With IP redirect requests in the LAN are redirected to a specific computer - The firewall (with the services "Intrusion Detection", "Denial of Service" and "Quality of Service") encloses the IP router like a shield.
+All connections via the IP router automatically flow through the firewall as well.